campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

 If you aren't familiar with Cowboy Bebop, pictured above, Ed was a secondary character, but still central to the main plot.
 Quirky and a little annoying, but most viewers grew to love her in the end.
 In an emotional, climatic near-end of the series, she ended up leaving the crew for good.
 Can you imagine how disgusting and cheap it would have felt if she were to return in a later episode?
 Or worse: *replaced* by a different character with a similar narrative purpose (i.e. quirky and unpredictable)?

-Thankfully, the show's creators stuck to their creative vision (for Bebop, it's about appreciating the present, and finding the strength to look onwards towards the future), and resisted the urge to short-sighted disrespect their viewers.
+Thankfully, the show's creators stuck to their creative vision (for Bebop, it's about appreciating the present, and finding the strength to look onwards towards the future), and resisted the urge to carelessly disrespect their viewers.

-Unfortunately, shows like Cowboy Bebop are uncommon.
+Unfortunately, anime like Cowboy Bebop is uncommon.
 Do a quick google search for "anime shows were the main character actually dies", and you'll notice that quite a few people have noticed this trend, and have recognized how cowardly most anime shows are.
 I'm not arguing that anime shows need to kill characters to be worth anything, but I *am* arguing that if a show is going to commit to a major character event, then they need to stick the landing.
 They can't undo it or take a mulligan.
-They need to live with it, just like a real human being would.
-That's what storytelling is about: living with your choices, for better or worse.
+They need to live with their choices, just like a real human being would.
+That's what stories are about: living with one's own choices, for better or worse.

 Therefore, if you're watching a show, and you get the sense the show is too afraid make sort of sacrifices with any of its characters, or is quick to undo them, I'd argue that the show doesn't respect your emotional investment, and would rather you spend money on its smartphone gacha game than watch its anime show.